milvus-io/bootcamp/README.md

 ### :icecream: Run locally

 Here are several solutions for a wide range of scenarios.
-Each solution contains a Jupyter Notebook and a Docker deployable solution, meaning anyone can run it on their local machine.
+Each solution contains a Jupyter Notebook or a Docker deployable solution, meaning anyone can run it on their local machine.
 In addition to this there are also some related technical articles and live streams.

+And more solutions you can refer to the [**Examples**](https://github.com/towhee-io/examples).

 > You can also refer to the [Bootcamp FAQ](./bootcamp_faq.md) for troubleshooting, and if you have any ideas or suggestions, you are more than welcome to [submit an issue](https://github.com/milvus-io/bootcamp/issues).